What to Wear Beach Wedding Guest 2026: Style Guide

 Garment Packing Techniques

-- Use a garment bag: Fold it into your suitcase rather than checking it separately
+- Use a garment bag: Fold it into your suitcase rather than checking separately

 - Roll, don't fold: This works for most fabrics except tailored pieces